Skip to main content ↓

 How hunters, farmers, and trappers can work together

-Now that we’ve covered the three main sales personas, let’s talk about how you can get these sales personas to work together to boost sales and propel your company forward:
+Now that we’ve covered what the trapper, hunter, and farmer sales personas each entail, let’s talk about how you can get these sales personas to work together to boost sales and propel your company forward:

 1. Identify the sales personas of your reps